UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > > ~~~
 > > {: .language-bash}
 > >
-> > Since no version numbers are provided for any of the Python packages, Conda will download the
+> > Since no version numbers are provided for any of the Python packages, Conda will download the most current, mutually
-> > most current, mutually compatible versions of the requested packages.
-However, since it is sometimes good
+> > compatible versions of the requested packages.
+However, since it is sometimes good practice to provide explicit
-> > practice to provide explicit version numbers, you may prefer the following solution.
+> > version numbers, you may prefer the following solution and you would discover the available versions using `conda
+> > search <PKGNAME>`
 > >
 > > ~~~
 > > $ conda create --name machine-learning-env ipython=8.8.0 matplotlib=3.6.2 pandas=1.5.2 python=3.10